Climate change in Africa: Adaptation

-To reduce the impacts of climate change on African countries, adaption measures are required at multiple scales – ranging from local to national and regional levels.
+To reduce the impacts of climate change on African countries, adaptation measures are required at multiple scales – ranging from local to national and regional levels.
 The first generation of adaptation projects in Africa can be largely characterized as small-scale in nature, focused on targeted investments in agriculture and diffusion of technologies to support adaptive decision-making.
 More recently, programming efforts have re-oriented towards larger and more coordinated efforts, tackling issues that spanning multiple sectors.
+According to a 2023 study, 59% of African banks have a climate change policy in place, with another 22% planning to implement one.
+65% of banks presently consider climate risk when evaluating new clients or projects, with another 23% expecting to do so in the future.

 Improved weather forecasting technology in sub-Saharan Africa is important to inform the response to climate change, to aid decision-making associated with adaptation to climate change for example.

 During the 21st Conference of the Parties (COP) in 2015, African heads of state launched the Africa Adaptation Initiative (AAI).
 The AAI's steering committee is composed of the African Ministerial Conference on Environment (AMCEN) Bureau and the chair of the African Group of Negotiators (AGN).